unahouExosite/docs/gwe/gmq/gateway_message_queuing_gmq.md

     -d "device_report={\"pressure\": \"63\"}"
 ```

-This custom header and its use is covered in more detail in the [Identity Management](#identity-management) and [GMQ Custom Header](#gmq-custom-header) sections, below.
+This custom header and its use is covered in more detail in the [Identity Management](#identity-management) and [GMQ Custom Header](#gmq-custom-header) sections below.

 # Choosing APIs